reside-ic/shiny-dev/README.md

 # shiny-dev

 This is a temporary repo designed to give an easy-to-understand deployment of the apache / haproxy / shiny stack; it does not include configurable applications or anything like that.
-See it online at https://shiny-dev.dide.ic.ac.uk (DIDE network only).

 ## The components

-Some of these are docker images, and they are not set to pull, so you will want to rebuild.
-All build very quickly.

 ### apache